-“Just being at Liberty with all the new students here and my coaches and teammates, it’s just been probably the best thing that has ever happened to me,”
+“Just being at Liberty with all the new students here and my coaches and teammates, it’s just been probably the best thing that has ever happened to me,” Drew said.

 Since arriving at LU, Drew has acquired many accolades, including making the ASUN 1st Team All-Conference and running the 8k in under 25 minutes.
 In addition to his performance in cross-country, Drew has also brought his high intensity training to the indoor track.

 “I think my greatest accomplishments this past indoor season (were) winning both the 3k and the mile at the ASUN conference meet,” Drew said.

 Drew is now the first Liberty Flame to win those two events at the same conference meet since 2010, when Sam Chelanga won both those events in the Big South.